-We lost a member of our family last year, but her story changed CMA and the world forever.
+We lost a member of our family in 2021, but Winter the Dolphin’s story changed CMA and the world forever.
 We are the proud home to a variety of rescued marine animals needing 24/7 care, contribute to crucial manatee and North Atlantic right whale research, and help conserve our local sea turtle populations through nest monitoring every year.
 We cannot wait to see what we accomplish in the next 50 years, and we thank you for being a part of our history.

 Celebrating 50 Years

-Clearwater Marine Aquarium is celebrating 50 years of dedication to marine life in 2022!
-We would like to thank the community for supporting our mission over the decades and invite all to join our celebration this year.
-Each month of 2022, we are offering additional admission specials!
+Clearwater Marine Aquarium celebrated 50 years of dedication to marine life in 2022!
+We would like to thank the community for supporting our mission over the decades through your countless visits, donations, volunteer hours and continued help taking our conservation efforts beyond the aquarium.